gaetanlop/Hotel_Booking_Cancelation/README.md

-# Project Overview
+# Hotel Booking Cancelation: Project Overview

-# Final Product

-## Data Cleaning
-Done with feature Selection

 ## Exploratory Data Analysis
 Done

+## Data Cleaning

+After the EDA I needed to clean up the data so that it can be used by a model.
+I made the following changes:
+* Deal with missing values
-## Feature engineering
+* Feature Engineering:
+        * adding another column 'home_country'
+        * deal with data leakage
+        * Feature Selecgion using SelectKBest
+* Deal with categorical variables

 ## Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.
 I tuned hyperparameters using GridSearchCV.
 I tried different models and evaluated them using Recall.
 I tuned hyperparameters using GridSearchCV.
 Why did I used Recall over Accuracy/Precision/F Beta score?